 This is the third ensemble course for all of our worship ministry certificate and degree programs.
-The official meeting time for this course is Thursday nights from 6:00 pm until 8:00 pm at our main campus.
+The official meeting time for this course is Thursday nights from 6:00 pm until 8:00 pm at our Main Campus.
 This official Thursday night meeting time is to accommodate students who serve in worship ministry at their local churches on Sunday mornings.

-This is the fourth ensemble course for all of our worship ministry certificate and degree programs.
+WSH 260- Weekend Experience 2(b) (0.5 credit hours) This is the fourth ensemble course for all of our worship ministry certificate and degree programs.
 The official meeting time for this course is Thursday nights from 6:00 pm until 8:00 pm at our main campus.
 This official Thursday night meeting time is to accommodate students who serve in worship ministry at their local churches on Sunday mornings.

-WSH 270 Songwriting (3 credit hours)
+WSH 270- Songwriting (3 credit hours)